 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, the two most common solutions are pipe relining and replacement of pipes.
-Both solutions aim to restore the functionality of your pipes, however they have marked differences that you need to know.
+When it comes to fixing damaged pipes, the two most common methods are pipe relining and replacement of pipes.
+Both methods aim to restore the function of your pipelines, but there are some distinct differences are important to understand.

 Key Takeaways